 Energy and emissions

-• The Schaeffler Group has expanded its target to include the supply chain
+- The Schaeffler Group has expanded its climate neutrality target to include the supply chain

 Climate neutrality by 2040

 Bestandteil des GNFK StartClimate change is one of the world’s most pressing challenges, which is why the Schaeffler Group is making every effort to significantly reduce its climate impact.
-Internal production ( and ) will be climate-neutral as of 2030, with 75 % of production emissions eliminated by 2025.
-The emissions resulting from intermediates and raw materials in the supply chain ( upstream) will be reduced by 25 % by 2030.
-The Schaeffler Group will also be in this area by 2040.
+Internal production (Scope 1 and 2) will be climate-neutral as of 2030, with 75 % of production emissions eliminated by 2025.
+The emissions resulting from intermediates and raw materials in the supply chain (Scope 3 upstream) will be reduced by 25 % by 2030.
+The Schaeffler Group will also be climate-neutral in this area by 2040.
 The base year for all calculations is 2019.
 Efforts to achieve these targets will focus on reduction measures, and only unavoidable emissions will be offset with compensation measures.

 Climate-neutral company by 20401)